Chymyst/chymyst-core/docs/chymyst05.md

 If each request is represented by a newly emitted molecule, we will be required to ensure that molecules start their reactions in the order of emission.

 In principle, this can be implemented by, say, attaching an extra timestamp to each molecule and enforcing the order of molecule consumption via guard conditions on all relevant reactions.
-But this method of implementation is inefficient and also burdens the programmer with extra bookkeeping, making the code non-declarative.
+But this method of implementation is inefficient because the reaction scheduler will have to enumerate all the present molecules, looking for a molecule with the right timestamp.
+The programmer will be also burdened with extra bookkeeping, and the code will become less declarative.

 For this reason, `Chymyst` has special support for **pipelined molecules** - that is, molecules that are always consumed in the exact order they were emitted.